metalmandalore/cloud-goat_walkthrough/README.md

 `aws_session_token = <token>`ESC
 `:wq` Enter
 13. Attempt enumeration of the new profile permissions
-The cg profile doesn't appear to have permmissions for viewing lambda/ec2/iam resources
+The cg profile doesn't appear to have permissions for viewing lambda/ec2/iam resources
 14. Attempt to list S3 buckets
 `aws s3 ls --profile cg`
 15. Look for useful information in the secret bucket